daKmoR/generate-typescript-definition-files-from-javascript/README.md

 ### Publishing JavaScript Libraries

 Sadly, as of now `tsc` does not support generating `*.d.ts` files from JSDoc annotated files.
-We hope it will in the future, an in fact, the original [issue](https://github.com/microsoft/TypeScript/issues/7546) for the feature is still active, and it seems to be on the board for `3.7`.
+We hope it will in the future, and in fact, the original [issue](https://github.com/microsoft/TypeScript/issues/7546) for the feature is still active, and it seems to be on board for `3.7`.
 Don't take our word for it, the [Pull Request](https://github.com/microsoft/TypeScript/pull/32372) is in flight.

 In fact, this works so well that we are using it in production for [open-wc](https://github.com/open-wc/open-wc/blob/master/package.json#L7).